alantoch/pihole-exporter/README.md

 # Pi-hole Exporter

-Pi-hole Exporter turns Pi-hole v6 statistics into metrics for Prometheus or OpenTelemetry-compatible backends.
+Pi-hole Exporter turns Pi-hole statistics into metrics for Prometheus or OpenTelemetry-compatible backends.
+It builds on the API spec so it's compatible with any version 6.0 and up.

 ![Pi-hole exporter Grafana dashboard](docs/images/grafana-dashboard.png)